kambasht/Article-Recommendations-with-IBM/README.md

 ## Running the code

 Installations required before running the code:
 - no external libraries are required for installation

+Folder structure:
+- Place all the test files, data files and the jupyter notebook from the repo into a single folder and then run the notebook

 ## Results
 Rank based recommendations are fairly straight forward for recommending it to both existing as well as new users.